 A Look At Recent Court Cases

-It’s always a good idea to hire a lawyer to represent you in Italy’s Courts even if your case involves a citizenship request where the descendant is a male.
+As qualifying under a 1948 rule and filing a 1948 case is a court case in Rome, it is necessary to hire a lawyer to represent you in Italy’s Courts even if your case involves a citizenship request where the descendant is a male.
 If you have not heard from the Italian Consulate about your application within 730 days, you can request a hearing in the Civil Court of Rome to attain immediate Italian citizenship and receive Italian citizenship benefits.

 You can also start the legal process in Italy, going before the Civil Court of Rome and use the gathered evidence of citizenship to make your request.
 This is especially true if the consulate has your appointment scheduled for a date after 730 days.
-The judge can listen to the case and will make a ruling instead of the consulate.
+The judge will schedule a hearing for your case and will make a ruling instead of the consulate.

 The only time you should go before the Administrative Courts of Italy is when you feel your application for becoming an Italian citizen has been unfairly denied.